Create issues

 Modal shortcuts

-Most of the same shortcuts that you use on issues in lists and boards can be used while the new issue modal is open.
-Hover over the field to see a tooltip with the shortcut.
+Most shortcuts that you use on issues in lists and boards are applicable to the new issue modal as well.
+Hover over a field to see a tooltip with the shortcut.

 There are a few things to note: